OpenNebula/docs/source/administration/virtualization/kvmg.rst

 vfio Device Binding
 ~~~~~~~~~~~~~~~~~~~

 I/O MMU separates PCI cards into groups to isolate memory operation between devices and VMs.
-To add the cards to vfio and assign a group to them we can use the scripts shared in the aforementioned web page.
+To add the cards to vfio and assign a group to them we can use the scripts shared in the `aforementioned web page <http://www.firewing1.com/howtos/fedora-20/create-gaming-virtual-machine-using-vfio-pci-passthrough-kvm>`__.

 This script binds a card to vfio.
 It goes into ``/usr/local/bin/vfio-bind``: